abhisekkr/ecommerce-MERN/README.md

 # Flipkart Clone

-Flipkart Clone , A ReactJS Webapp with styling using Tailwind CSS , We can explore diffrent products , with Buying and Add to cart functionality with Paytm Payment Gateway
+Flipkart Clone , A MERN stack app with styling using Tailwind CSS , We can explore different products , with Buying and Add to cart functionality with Paytm Payment Gateway

 ## Project Overview
 - Guest Login Email --> abhi@test.com